MENU

 RETAIL STORE LIGHTING - LIGHTING SOLUTIONS FOR STORES

-Store lighting to attract new customers
+Lighting to attract new customers

 Our expertise for successful lighting

-Key elements in shop lighting
+Key elements of shop lighting

 Basic lighting

-The track system for your shop lighting
+The rail system for your store

-The difference between single-phase and multi-phase lies in the fact that with a single-phase system, the lamps are controlled simultaneously for switching on, switching off or regulation, making it more suited to the needs of the end consumer.
+The difference between single-phase and multi-phase lies in the fact that with a single-phase system, the lamps are controlled simultaneously for switching on, switching off or regulation, which makes it more suited to the needs of the end consumer.
 In this context, spotlights, floodlights and tracks from the same manufacturer are often used.

 Three-phase systems offer the advantage of being able to control several spotlights individually, allowing a variety of lighting scenarios to be created.
 Some track systems, such as those offered by Arcchio, can offer compatibility between different manufacturers.

-Colour rendering, measured in Ra and expressed as a percentage compared to natural light, is a crucial indicator.
+• Colour rendering, measured in Ra and expressed as a percentage compared to natural light, is a crucial indicator.
 Currently, only halogen lamp technology can guarantee 100% colour fidelity.
 However, high-quality LED lighting, with a colour rendering index (Ra) of 80 and above, already offers a very natural visual perception.

-It is strongly discouraged to use Ra values below 80 in shop lighting, as this could result in altered or unattractive colours.
+• It is strongly discouraged to use Ra values below 80 in shop lighting, as this could result in altered or unattractive colours.
 Particular care is needed, especially in the fashion sector, to avoid disappointment among customers.

 Light colour

-Another crucial aspect for the quality of light is the colour temperature, which affects the perception of products.
+• Another crucial aspect for the quality of light is the colour temperature, which affects the perception of products.
 Not all whites are equal in this context.
 The colour temperature gives the light either a bluish, cool hue or a reddish, warmer one.

-In supermarkets, for example, the choice of light colours is made strategically according to the different types of food, opting for a warm white light, for example, to highlight a material or an assembly.
+• In supermarkets, for example, the choice of light colours is made strategically according to the different types of food, opting for a warm white light, for example, to highlight a material or an assembly.

 OUR PRODUCTS